Nutlope/notesGPT/README.md

 - [x] Add GPT-4 Turbo call to format notes into bullet points + add action items
 - [x] Add auth with Clerk through Convex
 - [x] Troubleshoot auth not working
-- [ ] Integrate frontend + backend
+- [x] Integrate frontend + backend
+- [x] Edit styles on the dashboard page to make sense

+## v1.5 - the convex way + cleanup

 - [ ] Move the OpenAI and Replicate call to Convex actions
 - [ ] Add Convex DB to store transcripts + user action items
+- [ ] Finalize the quick-check page while fetching from the DB
+- [ ] Finalize the action items page while fetching from DB
-- [ ] Add header where folks can sign in and sign out.
-Also make sure landing page isn't protected
+- [ ] Add dropdown to profile header where folks can sign in and sign out.
-- [ ] Add Convex vector search for searching
 - [ ] Add appropriate loading and error states
+- [ ] Implement the dashboard deleting notes
 - [ ] Make sure it works well on mobile + desktop
+- [ ] Add how it works section to landing page and decrease font for everything

 ## v2 (stretch)

+- [ ] Add Convex vector search for searching
 - [ ] Make sure the transcript gets streamed into the frontend
 - [ ] Email reminders through Resend powered by Convex cron jobs
 - [ ] Convex scheduled functions to send initial email to user that says "welcome"